trebonius0/Phototo/README.md

-# Phototo
+# Photato

-Phototo aims to be a self-hosted photo gallery, accessible through a **responsive WebUI**.
+Photato aims to be a self-hosted photo gallery, accessible through a **responsive WebUI**.

-Give to Phototo a picture folder and it will index it, using the file system hierarchy.
+Give to Photato a picture folder and it will index it, using the file system hierarchy.

 ## Features
 * Folders / pictures gallery